Holistische Arts

 Years

 is how long it takes for an HPV infection to potentially develop into cervical cancer.
-This process provides ample opportunity to intervene.
+This process offers ample opportunity to intervene.

 National screening: important but not perfect

 The Dutch national cervical cancer screening program is an important tool for early detection.
-But it also has limitations:
+However, it also has limitations:

 • Participation is too low: Less than 60% of invited women participate.
-This means that over 300,000 women per round are not screened.
+This means more than 300,000 women per round are not screened.

 • The standard HPV test is limited: The Aptima test only provides a positive/negative result, without genotyping or viral load measurement.
 Low concentrations of HPV can be missed.

-• Long intervals: With a negative HPV test, you are only invited again after 5 years.
+• Long intervals: If you test negative for HPV, you are only invited again after 5 years.
 During that period, an infection can develop.

-• No active treatment plan: With a positive test, you are referred, but there is no structured program for strengthening the immune system or actively addressing the infection.
+• No active treatment plan: In the event of a positive test, you are referred, but there is no structured program for strengthening the immune system or actively addressing the infection.

 What can you do to prevent cervical cancer?

 The good news is that cervical cancer is largely preventable.
-The long-term developmental process offers multiple points of intervention:
+The long development process offers multiple points of intervention:

 • Participate in national screening: Regular screening is the foundation for early detection

-• Get comprehensive testing if HPV positive: A quantitative test provides extra information, especially during the course of the process.
+• Get comprehensive testing if HPV positive: A quantitative test provides additional information, especially as the process continues.

 • Actively strengthen your immune system: Nutrition, supplements, and lifestyle influence your ability to clear HPV

-• Eliminate risk factors: Stop smoking, reconsider long-term pill use, and reduce chronic stress
+• Eliminate risk factors: Quit smoking, reconsider long-term pill use, and reduce chronic stress

-• Treat abnormalities in a timely manner: Do not wait too long in cases of persistent HPV or progressive abnormalities
+• Treat abnormalities promptly: Do not wait too long in cases of persistent HPV or progressive abnormalities

-At HPV Health, we help you with comprehensive diagnostics, a tailored treatment plan, and continuous monitoring.
-Don't wait; take control of your health.
+At HPV Health, we help you with comprehensive diagnostics, a customized treatment plan, and continuous monitoring.
+Don't wait and see; take control of your health.

 Veelgestelde vragen

-How likely is it that HPV leads to cervical cancer?
+How likely is it that HPV will lead to cervical cancer?

 The chance is small.
-80-90% of all women will contract HPV at some point, but it leads to cervical cancer in only a small percentage.
-In 2018, 830 new cases were identified in the Netherlands.
-In 2024, over 900 women were diagnosed with cervical cancer.
-The process from HPV to cancer takes years and can be interrupted at any point through treatment.
+80-90% of all women will contract HPV at some point, but only in a small percentage does this lead to cervical cancer.
+In 2018, 830 new cases were diagnosed in the Netherlands.
+In 2024, more than 900 women were diagnosed with cervical cancer.
+The process from HPV to cancer takes years and can be interrupted at any point by treatment.

 At what age is cervical cancer most common?

 The peak age for cervical cancer in the Netherlands is between 30 and 35 years.
-A rising trend has been visible since 2013.
+An upward trend has been visible since 2013.
 The national screening program invites women starting at age 30, every 5 years until age 60.

-Why do fewer than 60% participate in the screening program?
+Why do fewer than 60% participate in the national screening?

-There are several reasons: fear of the results, discomfort during the examination, ignorance regarding its importance, or practical barriers.
-However, participation is essential: the screening program is designed to detect cervical cancer at an early stage, when treatment is most effective.
+There are various reasons: fear of the results, discomfort during the examination, lack of knowledge about its importance, or practical barriers.
+Yet participation is essential: the screening program is designed to detect cervical cancer at an early stage when treatment is most effective.

 Can cervical cancer be prevented?

 Yes, cervical cancer is largely preventable.
 Through regular screening, timely treatment of abnormalities, strengthening the immune system, and eliminating risk factors such as smoking and long-term pill use, you can significantly reduce the risk.
-Vaccination provides protection against cervical cancer but does not exclude it.
-Not all high-risk HPV viruses are included in the current vaccines.
+Vaccination offers protection against cervical cancer, but does not rule it out.
+Not all high-risk HPV viruses are included in current vaccines.
 High-risk HPV types 35, 39, 51, 56, 59, and 68 are not (yet) included in the current Gardasil 9 vaccine.

 Is cervical cancer hereditary?